Duet Night Abyss Commission Guide

 • There is very little reason to do the regular Expulsion Comissions for Demon Wedges as Noctoyager Manual Commissions have Primanders with their own special Demon Wedge drops.

-• You don't actually have to move around: Enemies will spawn starting at a certain distance from you.
+• On most maps you don't actually have to move around: Enemies will spawn starting at a certain distance from you.

 • If you move too far from a dead end, they can actually spawn behind you even though there's no "entrance" because it appears enemies spawn based on distance from you.